 Fitness and recovery on the rise

-Hydration isn’t just for athletes anymore.
+The hydration drinks trend shows hydration isn’t just for athletes anymore.
 Everyday consumers recognise the benefits of electrolyte balance and muscle recovery.
 Products with amino acids and clean energy sources appeal to fitness enthusiasts and casual consumers alike.

 The future of this category may well be personalised hydration.
 Smart water bottles, hydration-tracking apps, and customised electrolyte mixes are making hydration more personal than ever.
 Consumers want products tailored to their specific needs and lifestyles.